dude2033/Smart_soles/README.md

 Base images for the animation and testing.
 You should not need to touch this.
 Both with and without sensors are currently in here.

 **Output**
-All output files, whther temporary or otherwise are put in here
+All output files, whesther temporary or otherwise are put in here

 **Code**
 All code files are in here, some for testing.
-The most recent working file is ***HeatmapAnimation.ipynb***.
+The most recent working file for data visualisation is ***HeatmapAnimation.ipynb***.
+For Realtime data visualisation see ***RealTimeREADME.md***

 ## Current state